Qengineering/RTSP-with-OpenCV/README.md

 ## Running the app.
-To run the application load the project file RTSPcam.cbp in Code::Blocks.<br> At line 16 in main.cpp the stream is opened.
+To run the application load the project file RTSPcam.cbp in Code::Blocks.<br> If you are using a Jetson Nano, you have to change the location where OpenCV has stored its header files to `/usr/include/opencv4`<br><br>
+At line 16 in main.cpp the stream is opened.
 #### RTSP
 ```